Generalized Unitarity Method for Worldline Field Theory: Observables in worldline field theory

 The soft limit automatically performs the LSZ reduction\footnote{The ${\cal O}(z^2)$ are disconnected terms which do not contribute in the on-shell limit due to the amputation.}

 thus yielding the soft theorem above by equating with Eq.~\eqref{eq:db}.

 Note that the soft limit is in fact the on-shell limit of the $z_{n+1}$ state with real kinematics $\lim_{\omega\to 0} A(\alpha, \mathfrak{z}_{n+1})=A(\alpha,z)$, so the leading soft limit computes an impulse-like quantity.
-This theorem is thus a sort of generalization of the formula relating the impulse to the on-shell action.
+This theorem is therefore a generalization of the formula relating the impulse to the on-shell action.

 The proof of the subleading soft theorem is analogous, and follows by noticing that the action also enjoys the spurionic symmetry

 which in turn implies